 - A csv-file needs to be created.
 The csv-file contains information about what GatewayNode and doors that are used in your SmartIntego solution.
-The file is created in a standalone software provided by a SimonsVoss partner. - The Hardware Configuration of SmartIntego has been done, see How to create a new hardware configuration for wireless locks on page 15.
+The file is created in a standalone software provided by a SimonsVoss partner. - The Hardware Configuration of SmartIntego has been done, see .